jaxFMM: An Adaptive, GPU-Parallel Implementation of the Fast Multipole Method in JAX: Algorithm and Implementation

-Every step of the algorithm is then compatible with jit-compilation, except for the interaction list generation: The maximum number of interaction partners varies and depends on the particle positions, neither of which is allowed in a jit-compiled function.
-However, if the particle positions remain constant, the hierarchy information can be cached and reused for different charges.
-For example, Listing \ref{lst:unitcube} shows jaxFMM code which computes the potential of charges uniformly distributed in a cube: After randomly generating the points and charges, a hierarchy information object \texttt{hier} is created which is then used to compute the potential of the generated charges.
-Furthermore, to illustrate the simplicity of both JAX and the non-uniform splitting, we also show the code that generates the $2^s$-tree hierarchy (Listing \ref{lst:hierarch}).
+As an example for jaxFMM code, Listing \ref{lst:unitcube} shows a script which computes the potential of charges uniformly distributed in a cube: After randomly generating the points and charges, a hierarchy information object \texttt{hier} is created which is then used to compute the potential of the generated charges.
+Furthermore, to illustrate the simplicity of both JAX and the non-uniform splitting approach, we also show the code that generates the $2^s$-tree hierarchy (Listing \ref{lst:hierarch}).
 Note that the fill value \mbox{\texttt{-jnp.nan**2}} is intentional, as \texttt{jax.argpartition} only sorts NaNs with negative sign to the front of the array.